 It’s an essential and indelible skill that is rarely practiced.

 To turn subtraction from a neglected option to a first consideration, we enable behaviour change through our six chapters.
 Each chapter makes visible unique, insight discovered, often invisible expectations and obligations that weigh people down and drain energy.
 There are three chapters in the personal space and three in professional.

 The areas were discovered through our deep dives with a diverse collection of over 200 working women and men.
 The subtraction area corresponding to each chapter are as follows:

-Chapter 1: The Supposed To’s, Personal
+Chapter 1: The Supposed To’s, @life

 These are the demands we put on ourselves which create undue burden, often based on unattainable goals externally set through social and cultural influences, family, media, etc. We share the evidence-based concept of “ought” versus “actual” self, which helps participants to recognize the fantastical standards they strive for, allowing them to “see” and subtract those that no longer serve them.

-Chapter 2: The Supposed To’s, Professional
+Chapter 2: The Invisibles, @life

-Chapter 4: The Invisible Load, Professional
+Chapter 4: The Supposed To’s, @work

-Chapter 6: From Harder to Smarter, Professional
+Chapter 6: From Harder to Smarter, @work

 As the culminating experience of the professional stream of the program, the workshop helps participants to work wisely by highlighting aspects of their work experience that can undermine potential, especially the tendency to rely on “ overwork.”
 Participants gain clarity over their Super Powers – their distinctive skills – and how these skills can be aligned with what drives success in their work contexts, so they can maximize impact.